Nandakishore695/HTML-CSS-Javascript/README.md

 Both the tags are used to display images on a webpage, but they have different purposes.

 -	The image tag is primarily used for embedding images on a webpage.
--	It is a self-closing tag
--	Requires the "src" attribute to specify image source.
--	Optional attributes like "alt," "width," and "height" can be included.
+It is a self-closing tag.
+Requires the "src" attribute to specify image source.
+Optional attributes like "alt," "width," and "height" can be included.
 -	The figure tag is used to group together an image or a video along with a caption.
--	It Requires a closing tag.
--	It is used to semantically organize the content of an image.
+It Requires a closing tag.
+It is used to semantically organize the content of an image.

 **31.How to add favicon in webpage?**